Cryptographic Tools

 Examples of cryptographic tools in action

-GPG enables users to encrypt and sign emails, ensuring their confidentiality and authenticity.
+GnuPG enables users to encrypt and sign emails, ensuring that only the intended recipient can read the message and verify its authenticity.

 Step-by-step guide to implementing cryptographic tools